Grading Policy 2021-2022

-At Bronx Envision, there are three main marking periods each semester.
-The fourth marking period includes final assessments and exams.
-Students’ final grade for the semester (MP4) will be an average of the three marking period grades with up to 10% of the final semester grade based on final assessments and/or exams.
+At Bronx Envision, there are two marking periods each semester.
+The final grade includes final assessments and exams.
+Students’ final grade for the semester will be cumulative, utilizing a decaying average (where early assignments are weighted less than later assignments) with up to 10% of the final semester grade based on final assessments and/or exams.
 Credits are awarded each semester and in the summer term.
 A typical student course load is 7.5 credits per semester.

 iLearn Blended Learning Grades

 Bronx Envision Academy utilizes an online platform for a limited number of courses.
-Courses are offered via the Apex iLearn platform.
-To be eligible for iLearn credit, students must meet seat time requirements (54 hours during the school year or 45 hours in the summer) and earn a passing overall grade for the course content.
+Courses are offered via the Apex and Edmentum on the iLearn platform.
+To be eligible for iLearn credit, students must earn a passing overall grade for the course content.